dannycahyo/anika/README.md

 ### Favourite

-- Has list of favourite movie
+- Has list of favourite movies

 ## Available Scripts